 In today’s job market, there are many different types of roles available depending on the company’s requirements.
 Does the business need a maternity cover for the Head of Communications?
 Are they after a Project Manager for a new digital marketing campaign?
 Or do they simply require an extra pair of hands to help during the busiest part of the year?

-Terms such as contract, interim and temporary are sometimes used interchangeably which leads to some confusion; while they are all non-permanent positions, they are used for different purposes.
-So, what are the key differences?
+Terms such as contract, interim and temporary are sometimes used interchangeably which can lead to some confusion.
+While they're all non-permanent positions, fundamentally each role type has a different operational level.
+But what are the key differences?

 What Is a Contract Job?